 AMPure purification procedures have been validated by Illumina using the Axygen Maxymum Recovery 1.7 ml microcentrifuge tubes and the Invitrogen magnetic stand (part # CS15000) as specified in the Consumables and Equipment list in the User Guide.
 Comparable performance, such as yield and size distribution of the libraries, is not guaranteed when using other microcentrifuge tubes/tube formats or other magnets, and the protocol may take longer.

-Please refer to the document Data Processing of Nextera Mate Pair Reads on Illumina Sequencing Platforms for the Mate Pair junction sequence.
-This document also contains additional information on how best to perform adapter trimming and analysis of Nextera Mate Pair data sets.
+See Data Processing of Nextera Mate Pair Reads on Illumina Sequencing Platforms for the Mate Pair junction sequence.
+The document also contains information on how to perform adapter trimming and analysis of Mate Pair data sets.